|Monthly Tech-Tip |

 Abrasion ceramics can refer to two things: Products that resist abrasion because they are hard (more correctly these are actually abrasion-resistant ceramics) and products that abrade other materials because they are harder.

 Of course, even every-day porcelain surfaces are very durable.
 The hardness of vitrified pottery and porcelain is largely dependent on the development of aluminum silicates during firing.
 This requires temperatures high enough to melt fluxes available and enable them to dissolve quartz and other minerals.
 Sufficient time is required for the growth of crystalline species like mullite (from clay crystals).
-Glazes can also be resistant to abrasion, this happens when they have the highest possible percentages of alumina and silica and are fired high and melted well.
-But ceramics can be made much more wear and abrasion resistant by using specialized materials (e.g. refractory powders and grains, nano particle sizes, non-oxides) and fired in special ways (e.g. to very high temperatures, special cooling curves).
-Sintered products are popular for abrasion resistance.
-If the individual particles are very hard and they can be bonded by sintering only, there is no weakness associated with the bonding glass).
-Calcined alumina, for example, can be cast and fired to very high temperatures to produce highly dense and surfaces with exceptional resistance to abrasion.
+Glazes can also be resistant to abrasion, this normally happens when they have the highest possible percentages of alumina and silica and are fired high and melted well.
+But ceramics can be made much more wear and abrasion resistant by using specialized materials (e.g. refractory powders and grains, nanoparticle sizes, non-oxides, calcined alumina) and fired in special ways (e.g. to very high temperatures, special cooling curves).
+If the individual particles are very hard and they can be bonded by sintering only, there is no weakness associated with a bonding glass.
+Calcined alumina, for example, can be cast and fired to very high temperatures to produce highly dense surfaces with exceptional resistance to abrasion.

 A densification process occurring within a ceramic kiln.
 With increasing temperatures particles pack tighter and tighter together, bonding more and more into a stronger and stronger matrix.